4 Ways Cabling and Bracing Reduce Tree Failure

 Any branch union with an angle below 45 degrees is prone to failure.

-Frequently Asked Questions About Cabling and Bracing
+Frequently Asked Questions About Tree Cabling and Bracing

 Will cabling and bracing make my tree look ugly?